corpus-christi/corpus-christi/doc/data-dictionary.md

    - The `gloss` attribute stores the string for the given key in the given locale (e.g., `person.name.first` in `es_EC` might be `Nombre de pila`, but in `en_US` would be `First Name`).
+   - `verified` (initial value false) indicates that a native speaker of the target language has verified the `gloss` is correct and appropriate.

 Where CC uses I18N, the _code_ specifies the _I18N Key_.
 The locale is determined by a browser-wide setting.